kitchensjn/ARGevol2025_Day3_Workshop/README.md

 - Spatial simulations
     - Discrete space simulations with `msprime`
     - Continuous space simulations with `SLiM`
-        - Recapitation (if not covered in other workshops)
     - Extracting spatial information from simulated tree sequences
     - Visualizing lineage movements
     - Calculating dispersal rates from location data